akornatskyy/wheezy.http/doc/userguide.rst

 * ``path`` - request url path; environ ``SCRIPT_NAME`` plus ``PATH_INFO``.
 * ``query`` - request url query; data are returned as a dictionary.
 The dictionary keys are the unique query variable names and the values are lists of values for each name.
+Supports a compact form in which the param may be given once but set to a list of comma-separated values (e.g., 'id=1,2,3').
 * ``form`` - request form; data are returned as a dictionary.
 The dictionary keys are the unique form variable names and the values are lists of values for each name.
 Supports the following mime types: